-One of the biggest reasons we write memoir is to tell our stories, but these stories also teach us about ourselves and our family histories.
-A good memoir not only tells a story, but describes the journey the author has been on which might include their own faults as well as the people who abused them.
+One of the biggest reasons we write memoir is to tell our stories, but good memoir not only tells a story, but describes the journey the author has been on which might include their own faults along with the people who might have abused them.

 On the flip side, as much as I want to believe the narcissistic parents portrayed in such books are all bad, experience tells me that most people–especially narcissists can have a very charming side.
 If you doubt this, read the book “The Sociopath at the Breakfast Table” by the Drs.
 Jane and Tim McGregor.
 Whether your narcissistic parent was in-your-face-controlling or behind-the-scenes-sneaky, they probably also had some positive attributes.